safayetjamil647/azure-diary/sysadmin/Point to Site VPN/powershell/README.md

 You must have Administrator rights on the Windows client computer from which you want to connect.

-Install the configuration files
+### Install the configuration files
 Select the VPN client configuration files that correspond to the architecture of the Windows computer.
 For a 64-bit processor architecture, choose the 'VpnClientSetupAmd64' installer package.
 For a 32-bit processor architecture, choose the 'VpnClientSetupX86' installer package.
 Double-click the package to install it.
 If you see a SmartScreen popup, click More info, then Run anyway.
 Verify and connect
 Verify that you have installed a client certificate on the client computer.
 A client certificate is required for authentication when using the native Azure certificate authentication type.
 To view the client certificate, open Manage User Certificates.
 The client certificate is installed in Current User\Personal\Certificates.
 To connect, navigate to Network Settings and click VPN.
 The VPN connection shows the name of the virtual network that it connects to.
-10. Connect to Azure
+ Connect to Azure
 Windows VPN client
- Note

 You must have Administrator rights on the Windows client computer from which you are connecting.